training-jyas/angular-weekend-batch-2/README.md

 # angular-weekend-batch-2
 Saurav, Pankaj, Sridhar, Ravi, Ambuj, Kiran

+# Basics
+- [ ] Introduction to Angular
+- [ ] How a angular app loads
+- [ ] What is a component and how to create it
+- [ ] Understanding the role of App Module and component declaration
+- [ ] Creating components with CLI and nesting them
+- [ ] Component templates and styles
+- [ ] Component selector
+- [ ] What is databinding
+- [ ] String interpolation
+- [ ] Property binding
+- [ ] Event binding
+- [ ] Passing and using data with event binding
+- [ ] Two way data binding and why FormsModule ?
+- [ ] Understanding directives
+- [ ] Using ngIf with else condition
+- [ ] Styling elements with ngStyle
+- [ ] Applying classes with ngClass
+- [ ] Using ngFor to work with lists

 # Components
 - [X] Module introduction
 - [X] Splitting Apps into components